Killorn scores twice, Lightning beat Devils 5-3 in Game 2

 Both of Killorn’s goals came on power plays.
 Kucherov’s second of the series deflected off Vatanen’s stick into New Jersey’s net.

-Vasilevskiy stopped 29 of 31 shots in the opener and was outstanding again Saturday, when New Jersey outshot the Lightning 44-25, including 19-9 over the final 20 minutes.
+Vasilevskiy stopped 29 of 31 shots in the opener and was outstanding again Saturday.
+New Jersey outshot the Lightning 44-25, including 19-9 over the final 20 minutes.

 Notes: Hirschier was New Jersey’s second-leading scorer during the regular season with 52 points, 41 fewer than Hall.
 At 19 years, 100 days, he became the youngest player in franchise history to score a playoff goal. ...
 Lightning RW Ryan Callahan left the game late in the second period with an upper body injury and did not return. ...
 Kucherov, Tampa Bay’s leading scorer this season, has 46 points (24 goals, 22 assists) in 47 career playoff games.